fernando-romulo-silva/allset-java/docs/ALL-SET-JAVA-SE-MAVEN.md

 </properties>
 ```

-This is the list of plugins configured:
+These are the plugins configured:

 - maven-jar-plugin (Generate a executable jar)
 - maven-dependency-plugin (Put the projects jars in 'libs' folder)